shotgunsoftware/tk-shell/README.md

 ## Documentation
-This repository is a part of the ShotGrid Pipeline Toolkit.
+This repository is a part of the Flow Production Tracking Toolkit.

 - For more information about this app and for release notes, *see the wiki section*.
 - For general information and documentation, click here: https://developer.shotgridsoftware.com/d587be80/?title=Integrations+User+Guide
-- For information about ShotGrid in general, click here: https://help.autodesk.com/view/SGSUB/ENU/
+- For information about Flow Production Tracking in general, click here: https://help.autodesk.com/view/SGSUB/ENU/

 ## Using this app in your Setup
 All the apps that are part of our standard app suite are pushed to our App Store.